akovac35/aspnetkerberossamples/README.md

 This project contains samples for configuring Windows SSO with Linux ASP.NET 8+ application using managed `Kerberos.NET` implementation.

-Single Sign-On (SSO) enables users to authenticate once and access multiple services without re-entering credentials.
+Windows Single Sign-On (SSO) enables users to authenticate once and access multiple services without re-entering credentials.
 This functionality relies on various authentication protocols—NTLM, Kerberos, MS-KILE, and SPNEGO—and their relationships.

 Managed Kerberos implementation facilitates integration without requiring the application to rely on the host OS configuration.